Skip to main content

 Copy the PVC name, for example, ms-volume-claim.

-1. (Optional) Create an application by following these steps.
+1. Create an application by following the instructions provided in the Deploy an Application documentation.

 Create a Snapshot#